ThatguyDC/sprint2/README.md

-# sprint2
+# Sprint 3
-IMS 222 Sprint 2 Website
+IMS 222 Sprint 2-3 Website

-This is a class project demonstrating the creation of a responsive website.
+This is a class project demonstrating the creation of a responsive website, and beginning javascript functionality.
-The styling here is entirely free to copy, clone, or otherwise entirely rip off.
+The styling here is free to copy, but is admittedly unoptimized.
+Y M M V.
 To students reading over this at any point, keep going.
 You got this :)

 //hoursWasted = A whole damn lot lol.